 Joe Biden seems to be showing fear of getting in every day.

-Well, look, I mean, I mean, I I frankly, I looked at the results in Ukraine, and I mean to think that John Stewart should run.
+Well, look, I mean, I frankly, I looked at the results in Ukraine, and I mean, they think that Jon Stewart should have run.

 I mean, a comedian in Ukraine got 73% of the vote against the incumbent president.

-And compared to the current Democrats, you know, John Stewart would look rational and intelligent.
+And compared to the current Democrats, you know, Jon Stewart would look rational and intelligent.

-Sort of like when he had the uh what was the name of that concert that he had?
+Sort of like when he had the, what was the name of that concert that he had?

-Then he had Kat Stevens playing formerly Kat Stevens, Yusuf, uh, whatever his name is.
+Then he had Kat Stevens playing, formerly Kat Stevens, Yusuf, whatever his name is.

-More with New Gingrich, his new book out Tuesday, by the way, Collusion, a novel, and he's gonna look at some of the pressing questions facing uh this country and uh much more.
+His new book out Tuesday, by the way, Collusion, a novel, and he's going to look at some of the pressing questions facing this country and much more.

 We got a great Hannity tonight.